Spotlight (film): Plot

 As the team realizes the sheer scale of the investigation, it begins to take a toll on their lives.
 Matt Carroll learns that near his home, the Archdiocese quietly maintains a facility that houses and psychologically treats abusive priests, but to avoid spoiling the story, he cannot tell his neighbors; Sacha Pfeiffer finds herself unable to attend church with her grandmother; Rezendes pushes to get the story out quickly to prevent rival newspapers from preemptively publishing under-researched work that the Archdiocese can explain away; and Robinson's network of affluent Catholic friends pressures him to compromise the investigation to protect the Church.

-When the September 11 attacks occur, the team members are temporarily reassigned to cover terrorism.
-The investigation restarts when Garabedian informs Rezendes that there are publicly available court documents tying the cover-up to Cardinal Law himself, including a letter from Bishop D'Arcy warning Law of Geoghan's reputation.
-Robinson urges the team to continue researching the case, emphasizing that Law can write off a few priests as bad apples and that the Church's systematic cover-ups must be exposed.
-After a (Catholic) judge grants the Globe's motion to unseal more legal filings supporting the existence of a cover-up, the Spotlight team finally begins to write the story, which is scheduled for January 2002.
+When the September 11 attacks occur, the team is forced to temporarily de-prioritize their investigation.
+Garabedian informs Rezendes that there are publicly available court documents tying the cover-up to Cardinal Law himself, including a letter from Bishop John Michael D'Arcy warning Law of Geoghan's abuse.
+At Baron's direction, Robinson urges the team to continue researching the case, emphasizing that Law can write off anecdotal priests as bad apples and that the Church's systematic cover-ups must be exposed.
+After a judge grants the Globes motion to unseal more legal filings supporting the existence of a cover-up, the Spotlight team finally begins to write the story, which is scheduled for January 2002.

 Before the story runs, Robinson confesses that in 1993, before he joined the Spotlight team, plaintiffs' attorney Eric MacLeish gave him a list of 20 sexually abusive priests, but he ran only a minor story and never followed up.
 He did not remember the list until Spotlight began investigating the Archdiocese.
 Baron acknowledges that reporters do not always get it right and commends Robinson and his team for exposing the crimes now.
 The story runs with a web link to the documents exposing Law's cover-up and a hotline for victims of abusive priests.
 The next morning, the team is inundated with calls from victims coming forward to tell their stories.